Ndjoli/Power-BI-condensed-dynamic-performance-report/README.md

 # Power-BI-condensed-dynamic-performance-report
-a condensed dynamic performance report that utilizes switch measures and conditional formatting. . with dax measures and calculated columns.
+The objective of this project was to design and develop a condensed, dynamic performance report using Power BI.
+The report enables users to interactively view key performance indicators (KPIs) across various dimensions with visual clarity and flexibility.
+This Power BI project involved creating an interactive and user-friendly dashboard that consolidates multiple performance metrics into a single, streamlined view.
+The report allows users to switch between different KPIs dynamically and visually highlight key insights through conditional formatting.